 If you want to keep your Easer egg finding really easy, there is no need to have anything fancy planned.

-Simply pick your prizes – chocolate eggs or filled plastic hunting eggs and hide them randomly around your house, yard or wherever your search is taking place.
+Simply pick your prizes – chocolate eggs or filled plastic hunting eggs and hide them around your house, yard or wherever your search is taking place.
+There are 125 ideas on where to hide Easter eggs if you need inspiration.

 Make sure each participant has an Easter basket or a bag to collect their surprises and they each get to enjoy whatever they find.